QuranicPath logo

 Unwavering Faith in Allah

-Rain "More than 100 fishermen in Bangladesh are missing after at least 15 boats sank in a storm in the Bay of Bengal.
+More than 100 fishermen in Bangladesh are missing after at least 15 boats sank in a storm in the Bay of Bengal.

 The port authority in Chittagong, Bangladesh, issued an international maritime alert on Sunday, advising ships and fishing boats to remain in shelters until further notice.
 Heavy seas prevented rescue operations, but the authorities said that they would start a search as soon as the weather improved.

 Meanwhile, fishermen who survived said that they saw several boats sink.
 In another Chittagong port, called Cox's Bazar, as many as 10 fishing boats with nearly 100 fishermen onboard capsized.
-An estimated 80 fishermen made it back to shore."
+An estimated 80 fishermen made it back to shore.

 Al-Jazeera English - News - Bangladesh Fishermen Missing At Sea

 There is an important lesson to be learnt from the above.
 Those men who passed the brink of death and died at sea all went through a phase.
 This phase is the most helpless moment in ones life.
-When they realised they had no other way but to turn to Allah for help, they most probably sincerely sought Allah's help in a manner which they never did before.
+When they realised they had no other way but to turn to only Allah for help, they most probably sincerely sought Allah's help in a manner which they never did before.

 Allah calls on us to draw lessons from this: